Benjamin Franklin Cooling: Family and education

-Benjamin Cooling was born in New Brunswick, N.J.on 8 December 1938, the son of Benjamin F. Cooling II (1895–1959) and his wife, Helena E. née Weisshaar (1899–1981).
+Benjamin Cooling was born in New Brunswick, New Jersey, on 8 December 1938, the son of Benjamin F. Cooling II (1895–1959) and his wife, Helena E. née Weisshaar (1899–1981).
 His father was a research chemist by profession, and worked in both the private and public sector.
-While attending Coolidge High School in Washington, D.C., he was cadet colonel in a junior ROTC program and a star athlete in football and track 1955–1957t.
+While attending Coolidge High School in Washington, D.C., he was cadet colonel in a junior ROTC program and a star athlete in football and track 1955–1957.
 He received his Bachelor of Arts from Rutgers University, where he sang in the Glee Club, participated in the Scarlet Rifles (Army drill team), helped organize a Civil War Round Table with Earl Schenk Myers, was a dorm proctor, member of the Phi Sigma Kappa fraternity and the History Club.
-He received his Master of Arts and Ph.D. from the University of Pennsylvania and wrote his doctoral dissertation, Benjamin Franklin Tracy: Lawyer, Soldier, Secretary of the Navy in 1969.
+He received his Master of Arts and Ph.D. from the University of Pennsylvania and wrote his doctoral dissertation, 'Benjamin Franklin Tracy: Lawyer, Soldier, Secretary of the Navy', in 1969.

 Career

 Cooling's professional career spanned 60 years as a U.S. civil servant with the National Park Service, Department of Energy and Departments of the Army, Air Force and Defense.
 He served in the U.S. Army Reserve, from 1956 to 1963.
 He has taught at the University of Pennsylvania, PMC Colleges, George Washington University, U.S. Army War College and retired as Professor of National Security and Resourcing Strategy at the National Defense University.
-He is also a former officer and trustee of the Society for Military History, and received the Society's Victor Gondos Memorial Service Award.
+He is a former officer and trustee of the Society for Military History and received the Society's Victor Gondos Memorial Service Award.
 He is a past Fellow of the Company of Military Historians; he held an advanced research fellowship from the Naval War College in 1974.
 He has received the Joint Meritorious Civilian Service Award from the Joint Chiefs of Staff, Department of Defense, the Distinguished Research Award from the Industrial College of the Armed Forces, the Douglas Southall Freeman award from the Military Order of the Stars and Bars, the Fletcher Pratt award from the New York Civil War Round Table, and the Moncado award from the American Military Institute for his scholarship.

-Cooling is a renowned national security and Civil War historian, educator and lecturer who has published twenty-two books and over one hundred articles on aspects of military, naval and air history.
-He specializes in the development of the Military-Industrial Complex and national security state.
+Cooling is a national security and Civil War historian, educator, and lecturer who has published twenty-two books and over one hundred articles on aspects of military, naval and air history.
+He specializes in the development of the military–industrial complex and the national security state.

 Writings

-Cooley has published 120 works in 275 publications in 2 languages; his principal writings include:
+Cooling has published 120 works in 275 publications in 2 languages; his principal works include: